odo/ballermann/README.md

 Ballermann (German for "the one who drinks from the spring, gently") is a tool for load balancing between Erlang processes in a round-robin fashion.

+Comapred to poolboy (https://github.com/devinus/poolboy) ballermann is much simpler since it has no concept of a lease.
+It's designed for the fast paralellization of equally sized tasks.

 Building
 --------